sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Optimistic Locking

-By default a `version` attribute is automatically added to each Entity and mutable persistent ValueObject.
+By default a `version` attribute is automatically added to each `Entity` and mutable persistent `ValueObject`.
 This is used for [optimistic locking](http://www.hibernate.org/hib_docs/reference/en/html/transactions.html#transactions-optimistic) checks by Hibernate.

 You can skip this feature by specifying `!optimisticLocking` for the Domain Object.